jwilsh/Bellabeat_Case_Study/README.md

 2. The amount of SedentaryMinutes tracked was on average 1084.47.
 This equates to ~18 hours whcih is something that needs to be worked in with an objective of lowering it.
 The large amount of SedentaryMinutes highlights that the majority of users weren't very active during the time that the information was collected.

 3. The average amount of calories burned per hour is 95.
 This equates to 2280 per day.
-Its hard to come to any conclusions with this data as the amount of calories burned and the amount needed to be burned depends on too many external factors such as age, gender, profession, body anatomy as well as others.
+Its hard to come to any conclusions with this data as the amount of calories burned and the amount needed to be burned depends on too many external factors such as age, profession, body anatomy as well as others.

 # 5.0 Share
 Our data is now imported into Tableau where we can create visualisations to explain and communicate the findings within the data based on the analysis.